Adult Self-Regulation in Online Sessions

 Self-regulation is at the core of trauma therapy, for virtually all trauma survivors must deal with ongoing stress symptoms and complex emotions.
 (Read more about self-regulation and experiential strategies to expand it in my blog.)

-Therapeutic adeptness in incorporating bottom-up experiential modalities (expressive arts and somatic/body-oriented approaches), top-down approaches (cognitive and behavioral approaches, narrative, mindfulness, and self-compassion), and in combining the two.
+2) Increased therapeutic adeptness in incorporating bottom-up experiential modalities (expressive arts and somatic/body-oriented approaches), top-down approaches (cognitive and behavioral narrative processing), and in combining the two.

-Understanding how experiential self-regulation facilitates neurogenesis, neuroplasticity and vagal tone, and how to deploy tools for self-regulation in ways most likely to facilitate these.
+3) A clear understanding of how experiential self-regulation facilitates neuroplasticity and enhance vagal tone, and how to deploy tools for self-regulation in ways most likely to facilitate these.

 Do I need to be an artist or expressive therapist to participate or to apply these methods with my clients?

-While we will use art-making, drawing, body-sculptures, and role reversal - our focus will be on the process of expression and experiencing "imaginal space", not on the end product.
-These are simple techniques that anyone can learn to use in clinical settings.
+No, these are simple techniques that anyone can learn to use in clinical settings.
+While we will use art-making, drawing, and role reversal, our focus will be on the process of expression and experiencing "imaginal space", not on the end product.